nextgis/nextgisweb/doc/internal/jsrealm.rst

 Setup and directory layout
 --------------------------

-Yarn workspaces feature depends on directory layout.
+Workspaces feature depends on directory layout.
 In the examples below, we assume that NextGIS Web is installed into home directory of ``ngw`` user with the following layout (some files are not shown):